 But if discrimination, questionable safeguards, and slippery slope possibilities are at the heart of Not Dead Yet ‘s rejection of euthanasia and assisted suicide, why are they not of equal concern with the withholding or withdrawal of life-sustaining treatment?
 If patients want to die earlier by removing a respirator, discontinuing antibiotics, or withdrawing nutrition and hydration, they are as potentially “vulnerable” as they would be when requesting a lethal injection in the Netherlands or an overdose of medication in Oregon.

 Although the choices surrounding acts of commission and acts of omission could be similarly motivated by loss of autonomy, decrease in bodily function, or feelings of being a burden, Not Dead Yet only supports autonomous choice for passive treatment decisions (withholding or withdrawing life-sustaining treatment) that lead to premature death.
-To be consistent, Not Dead Yet should be lobbying for or against all end-of-life alternatives.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.